Introduction

 Fill out your affidavit(s)

 You won't need to go to trial and give evidence to a judge.
-Instead, your evidence will be written in affidavits.
-An affidavit is a form that you fill out and swear or affirm that the information in it is true.
+Instead, you write your evidence in affidavits.
+An affidavit is a form that you fill out.
+You then swear or affirm in front of a Commissioner for Taking Affidavits that the information in the affidavit is true.

 You need to fill out:

-- a Child Support Affidavit (Form F37).
 This gives information about your children and child support, if you and the other person have children.
-Attach your separation agreement or court orders to this form as exhibits.
-Write a letter on each exhibit (for example, Exhibit A and Exhibit B).
+Attach a copy of your separation agreement or court orders to this form as exhibits.
+See the tip box above, under Fill out your affidavit(s), for more information about exhibits.

-You can prepare the Affidavit — Desk Order Divorce together, or you can print two copies and swear one each.
+You and your spouse can prepare the Affidavit — Desk Order Divorce together, or you can print two copies and each swear one.
 You'll learn more about this in the next step.

 Fill out three more forms